tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 The advantage of installing Hunspell dictionaries with `pacman` (or the package manager of your distro) is that all of them will be placed in the same directory: `/usr/share/hunspell`.
-GoldenDict doesn't have an option to load Hunspell dictionaries from different folders.
+GoldenDict-NG doesn't have an option to load Hunspell dictionaries from different folders.
-Once installed, open GoldenDict, go to "Edit" > "Preferences" and finish setting them up.
+Once installed, open GoldenDict-NG, go to "Edit" > "Preferences" and finish setting them up.

 <p align="center"><img class="shadow" src="img/goldendict-hunspell.webp" alt="goldendict-hunspell"></p>
 <p align="center"><i>Screenshot.</i></p>